What is GDPR?

 GDPR lays out different requirements for “Processors” and “Controllers” of data.
 In our case, we operate as both since we help our users acquire data (“Controller”) and communicate with prospects (“Processor”).

-Here’s how we’re preparing as “Controllers” to help our users stay in compliance:
+Here’s how we adhere as “Controllers” to help our users stay in compliance:

-As it stands, we are fully prepared to be in compliance as data “Controllers” by the standards within the GDPR.
-On our side, we will be managing the data we collect to ensure it’s in compliance.
+As it stands, we are in compliance as data “Controllers” by the standards within the GDPR.
+On our side, we are managing the data we collect to ensure it’s in compliance.
 We also view it as our responsibility to educate everyone who uses our data to keep them informed and prepared to use our data in a way that similarly keeps them in compliance.

-Come May 25th, our users will see the option of excluding citizens of member countries within the EU to help protect themselves against accidentally emailing someone they shouldn’t.
-Users will be able to relax knowing that they won’t have to comb through lists of prospects to double check their own compliance while prospecting.
+Our users have the option of excluding citizens of member countries within the EU to help protect themselves against accidentally emailing someone they shouldn’t.
+Users can relax knowing that they won’t have to comb through lists of prospects to double check their own compliance while prospecting.

-Here’s how we’re preparing as “Processors” to help our users stay in compliance:
+Here’s how we adhere as “Processors” to help our users stay in compliance:

 Beyond the precautions and measures we have already laid out, we have completed the following actions to maintain compliance as data “Processors”: